jiwomdf/Quotation_Robot-Twitter-Bot-/README.md

 # Quotation_Robot-Twitter-Bot-
 <b>This is the page of Quotation_Robot (Twitter Bot)</b>

-Quotation Robot is a twitter bot that post a random quote and matching it with a gif or an image The bot is posting a tweet four time in every six hour Our post is not owned by us, but it's from the Public API
+Quotation Robot is a twitter bot that post a random quote and matching it with a gif or an image. <br>
+The bot is posting a tweet four time in every six hour. <br>
+Our post is not owned by us, but it's from the Public API. <br>

 <b>Credit for the API goes to:</b> <br>
 Quote API : https://github.com/lukepeavey/quota <br>